 The Orange Octopus Records' Story

-The Orange Octopus Records was founded by Mr. Samdarsh Jalali in 2016 with the aim to provide a platform for budding artists to grow.
+The Orange Octopus Records is an initiative founded by Mr. Samdarsh Jalali in 2016 with the aim to provide a platform for budding artists to grow and shine, through a holistic ecosystem involving live events, artist management and a record label.

 Long story long, below.